 - The Medjugorje message as it’s relayed is a complete capsule of the teachings of the Second Vatican Council and the Catholic Catechism.
-Fullness of Catholic truth, respect for other religions, and that is indeed the Medjugorje message regarding ecumenism.
+The fullness of Catholic truth, and respect for other religions, and is indeed the Medjugorje message regarding ecumenism.

 Medjugorje, What Does the Church Say?